-- Some Pls like it, some ignore it, some don't like it - IF you email, be polite, objective and to the point - If you don't hear back, don't worry - Avoid the thought "tl;dr" - Use a professional email address For example:
+- Some PIs like it, some ignore it, some don't like it - If you email, be polite, objective and to the point - If you don't hear back, don't worry - Use a professional email address

-Dear Professor X, I am currently a senior undergraduate and planning to apply to XYZ University to pursue a PhD in chemistry, starting fall 2016.
-As your research on Blah is of great interest, I was wondering if you plan to take PhD students during this time.
+Dear Professor X,

+I am currently a senior undergraduate and planning to apply to XYZ University to pursue a PhD in chemistry, starting fall 2016.
+As your research on (topic) is of great interest, I was wondering if you plan to take PhD students during this time.
 I have attached my resume with more information about my experience and interests.
 Thank you very much for your time!
-Best Regards- Emily
+Best Regards-

+Emily